English

 • Fungal infections

-A considerable list.
-Fortunately, it is not the case that you will experience all these symptoms.
-It varies greatly from woman to woman which symptoms and to what extent they are experienced.
-This does not mean you have to accept them.
-We are here to offer personal advice and a listening ear, to help you navigate this rollercoaster of change and feel balanced as a woman.
+A substantial list.
+Fortunately, it doesn't mean you will experience all these symptoms.
+It varies greatly from woman to woman which symptoms you experience and to what extent.
+Of course, this doesn't mean you have to accept them.
+We are here to offer personal advice and a listening ear, to help you through this rollercoaster of change so you can feel balanced as a woman.

 What Can You Do About Menopausal Symptoms?

-Because the experience of menopause varies so much from woman to woman, it is difficult to give one-size-fits-all advice.
-Every woman and every menopause is different, so a personal approach is even more important.
-However, there are some dietary and lifestyle factors that can alleviate menopausal symptoms:
+Because every woman experiences menopause differently, it's difficult to provide a single piece of advice.
+Every woman and every menopause is unique, so a personal approach is even more important.
+However, there are some dietary and lifestyle factors that can reduce menopausal symptoms:

-The glycaemic load indicates the extent to which the blood sugar level rises after eating a product.
+The glycaemic load indicates how much the blood sugar level rises after eating a product.
 The higher the glycaemic load, the more insulin is produced.
 The lower the glycaemic load, the more calmly our pancreas can respond with insulin production.
-A stable blood sugar level supports hormonal balance.
+A stable blood sugar level supports hormone balance.
 Examples of foods with a low glycaemic load include legumes, whole grains like quinoa and oats, and healthy fats such as nuts, seeds, and avocado.

-While you may have learned to avoid too many soy products because they contain hormones, it's a bit different when it comes to menopause.
+While you may have been taught not to consume too many soy products because they contain hormones, it's slightly different in the case of menopause.
 Foods with phytoestrogens, including soy, can help reduce menopausal symptoms.
 It's important that your body can convert phytoestrogens into more active metabolites.
-For this, good gut health is crucial.
-Foods rich in phytoestrogens, besides soy, include legumes, blue grapes, broccoli, and nuts.
+Good gut health is crucial for this.
+Foods rich in phytoestrogens, besides soy, include legumes, blueberries, broccoli, and nuts.

 Exercise positively affects hormone activity and balance in women.
-Additionally, exercise helps protect against metabolic disorders such as obesity, diabetes, and osteoporosis.
-Regular physical activity reduces the number of hot flushes, alleviates insomnia, and boosts self-confidence.
+It also helps protect against metabolic disorders such as obesity, diabetes, and osteoporosis.
+Regular exercise reduces the number of hot flushes, improves sleep, and boosts self-confidence.

-Excessive or frequent stress is a heavy burden on the body and can significantly disrupt both body and mind.
-This is something you want to avoid as much as possible during menopause.
-Moreover, stress increases the stress hormone cortisol, which can subsequently disrupt the balance of other hormones.
-You can manage your stress levels by meditating, exercising sufficiently, and occasionally disconnecting from digital devices.
+Excessive or frequent stress is a heavy burden on the body and can significantly disrupt the balance of body and mind, something you want to avoid as much as possible during menopause.
+Additionally, stress increases the stress hormone cortisol, which can then disrupt the balance of other hormones.
+You can manage your stress levels by meditating, exercising regularly, and occasionally going offline.
 Screen time can also feel like stress to your body.